 - Understanding the ecological importance of spore size.
 This is a work in progress, but I have been inspired by looking at the variation in spore morphology in the fungal kindom.
 I am interested in exploring whether this variation has an “ecological meaining.”
 For example, do fungal spores with different sizes reflect different ecology?

 - Giving ecological meaning to the “network” traits of fungi.
 I find this topic fascinating because recently it has been pointed out that the fungal-body can be described as an ever-expanding, non-centralized network.
 Using the tools already developed to measure network properties from network science, I want to explore whether such traits can help us to better predict the functioning of fungi in ecosystems.
 Besides, considering the number of systems that are described as networks (from social media to transport), it would be cool if we learn from fungal networks in our society.

 I aim to link all those traits, which are mostly phenotypic, to “-omic” generated data which characterize modern microbial ecology.
 As a first step, I am achieving this by integrating this information to open sources databases such as FunToFun (a dynamic functional trait database of fungal functional traits).

 I completed my undergraduate studies at the University of El Salvador (El Salvador, Central America).
 After a short intership at the Smithsonian Tropical Research Institute in Panama, I moved to Germany to do my PhD on the effects of root infecting fungi on plant community dynamics at the FU-Berlin (you can read more about my path as a scientist in this essay in Science magazine)

 Currently, I am post-doctoral fellow at the group of Matthias Rillig in Berlin, as a member of the Berlin Brandenburg Institute of Advanced Biodiversity Research

 You can find a list of my publications on google scholar

-and additional information (as well as the papers) on research gate
+and additional information on research gate